 We typically use two types of tracking devices on waterfowl.
 Traditional radio telemetry (VHF) is typically used when we want to track birds in relatively close ranges (up to several miles) by boat, plane, vehicle, or foot.
 Waterfowl equipped with satellite transmitters can be tracked remotely and on a global scale and up to several years.
 Satellite transmitters use global satellites to relay detailed locations to us via the internet.

-Birds can be susceptible to various diseases and viruses, such as the west nile virus, avian influenza, and avian cholera.
+Birds can be susceptible to various diseases and viruses, such as the West Nile virus, avian influenza, and avian cholera.
 Federal agencies have established wildlife disease monitoring programs in order to detect individuals, species of birds, or geographic locations that are of concern in transporting infectious diseases.

 Avian influenza is widely endemic in wild populations of waterfowl, as well as many other species of birds.
 The emergence and spread of a highly pathogenic strain of avian influenza (HPAI within the H5N1 subtype) in Asia and its subsequent spread to Europe and Africa, has elevated concerns about potential transport of this virus to North America.
 Migratory birds have been identified as a potential source for introduction of Asian H5N1 into North America.
-In response, the U.S. Fish and Wildlife Service have conducted a surveillance effort to detect Asian HPAI H5N1 in the Atlantic and Mississippi Flyways.
+In response, the U.S. Fish and Wildlife Service has conducted a surveillance effort to detect Asian HPAI H5N1 in the Atlantic and Mississippi Flyways.

 BRI assisted in the surveillance program by live-capture and tissue sampling of waterfowl species in the Atlantic Flyway.